FAQ

 Did you make your own search engine from scratch?

-We did not, we made a front end to the Google Search API.
+We did not, we made a front end to the Google and Brave Search APIs.

 Our search engine performs the searches on behalf of our users.
-This means that rather than using Google Search directly, our Leta server makes the requests.
+This means that rather than using Google or Brave Search directly, our Leta server makes the requests.

 Searching by proxy in other words.